Khartoum International Airport: History

 The airport originated as the Royal Air Force airfield Gordon's Tree.
 By January 1940, No. 223 Squadron RAF was located at Gordon's Tree, in the south of Khartoum.
 Later the area became known as El Shajjara ("The Tree").
 By January 1942, No. 71 Operational Training Unit (OTU) RAF was operating from the airfield; among aircraft operated were Curtiss Tomahawks and Vickers Wellesleys.
 Reportedly the OTU had at one stage 50 Harvards and 20 Hurricane fighters on strength.

 Sudanese independence was granted on 1 January 1956.
 The last Royal Air Force flying unit reported at Khartoum was No. 8 Squadron RAF, which arrived in November 1953, and stayed until July 1956.

 The current airport is scheduled to be replaced by the New Khartoum International Airport in Omdourman 40 km south of the centre of Khartoum.
 This is planned to have two 4000 metre runways, a passenger terminal of 86,000 sqm and a 300-room international hotel.
 Construction is to be carried out by China Harbour Engineering Co.
 (CHEC).
 On 4 March 2021, the airport's ICAO code was changed from HSSS to HSSK.

 At the start of the Sudanese civil war (2023–present) on 15 April 2023, the Rapid Support Forces (RSF) attacked key installations in Khartoum, including Khartoum International Airport.
 The RSF reportedly fired on a Saudia airliner which was arriving at the airport, but no casualties were reported among the aircraft's passengers and crew.
 However, two civilians were killed in separate incidents in the airport.
 A total of 20 aircraft were believed to have been destroyed during the fighting.
-The RSF subsequently occupied the airport, which has been closed to aviation and has been subjected to attacks by the Sudanese Armed Forces (SAF) during the Battle of Khartoum.
+The RSF subsequently occupied the airport, which was closed to aviation and subjected to attacks by the Sudanese Armed Forces (SAF) during the Battle of Khartoum.
 The SAF regained control of the airport on 26 March 2025.
 The airport reopened for domestic flights on 22 October 2025 when Badr Airlines resumed flights between Port Sudan and Khartoum.
+International flights resumed on 28 April 2026 with the arrival of a Kuwait Airways flight.

+On 4 May 2026, another drone attack was carried out on the airport, which the SAF blamed on Ethiopia and the United Arab Emirates.